aws-samples/amazon-cloudwatch-container-insights/ecs-task-definition-templates/deployment-mode/replica-service/cwagent-prometheus/README.md

 **Creating CWAgent ECS Replica Service**

-Run the CWAgent with Prometheus Monitoring as replica service (with replica=1).
+Run the CloudWatch agent with Prometheus Monitoring as a replica service (with replica=1).

 ```
 ECSClusterName=sample-ecs-ec2-cluster